Sisi198/Matlab_Study/README.md

 <img width="358" height="252" alt="Screenshot 2026-05-10 at 12 17 59 pm" src="https://github.com/user-attachments/assets/b2e98e34-9720-4874-8541-86a7dfcf4119" />

-Optionally, you can add a semicolon to the end of a command so that the result is not displayed.
+### To add a semicolon to the end of a command so that the result is not displayed.
 MATLAB still executes the command, and you can see the variable in the Workspace panel.

+EX:

 TASK 5